ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 = Where do I tell YARPP to display related posts only by tags? =

-In WordPress, go to "Settings" and "Related Posts (YARPP)" and make sure "Relatedness" is checked in the "Screen Options" section at the top of the page.
-In the "Relatedness" section, configure the dropdown boxes next to "Titles," "Bodies," "Categories," and "Tags."
+In WordPress, go to "Settings" and "YARPP" and make sure "Algorithm" is checked in the "Screen Options" section at the top of the page.
+In the "Algorithm" section, configure the dropdown boxes next to "Titles," "Bodies," "Categories," and "Tags."

 = Can I specify related posts? =